Treasure Excavations in the Medieval and Early Modern Hispanic World

 Buried treasure’s paper trail

-This project gathers together sources from across the medieval and early modern Hispanic World
+This project gathers together sources from across the medieval and early modern Hispanic world.

 Criminal Trials